-Developed by UC Irvine, SISL Level 1 is a three-day residential program that provides incoming first year and transfer students with a meaningful introduction to their campus’ carbon neutrality and sustainability community, as well as to the many ways that sustainability scholarship and practice at the UC address critical resource, environment, climate, justice and health challenges in California and around the globe.
-It also introduces students to leadership modalities that deepen students’ social equity lens and awareness of the interdependence of all life.
-The training emphasizes interdisciplinarity, collaborative problem solving, and systems thinking.
+Developed by UC Irvine, SISL Level 1 is a three-day residential program that provides incoming first year and transfer students with a meaningful introduction to their campus’ carbon neutrality and sustainability community, as well as to the many ways that sustainability scholarship and practice at the UC address issues of social equity, regenerative economy, food systems, and the ecological crises in California and around the globe.
+It also introduces students to leadership modalities that develop awareness of the interdependence of all life, intersectionality, cultural narratives, collaborative problem solving, and systems thinking.

 At UC Irvine, SISL is facilitated by the Global Sustainability Resource Center (GSRC).
 GSRC is a collaboration among UCI Community Resilience Projects, Student Affairs, Student Housing, and Division of Undergraduate Education.
 GSRC created SISL in 2013 and joined in partnership with the international non-governmental organization SERES in 2015 to update the training design.

 SISL Trainers’ Training

 The trainers’ training will prepare a core group of interested staff and faculty from each UC to conduct one full cycle of SISL Level 1 on their campus in 2018-19.

 The training will be held in two parts, with each part taking place during a 2.5 day residential retreat.

 Part 1 enables trainees to experience SISL 1 as a participant cohort while engaging in a discussion on the pedagogy, facilitation skills, and theory of change.